Versy Blog Post

 13. Establish credibility

 Establish credibility to bolster your argument.
 Exploit your knowledge and experience, particularly in aspects you’re specialized in.
 Being credible also helps being more persuasive.
-Learn more about persuading in this in depth-article.

 14. Use clear and concise language